Step 1 of this Local SEO Checklist will get you on page #1 of Google and on Google Maps.

-If you’ve tried SEO, you probably know that it’s all about creating keyword driven content on a consistent basis and gaining backlinks to your new content.
+If you’ve tried SEO, you probably know that it’s all about creating keyword driven content on a consistent basis and praying people will share and link to it.

 But creating content, optimising that content and doing link building campaigns takes a lot of effort.
 And getting results can take months, if not years.